-Deborah M. Prescott, DVM, PhD, Diplomate, ACVR (Radiation Oncology) is a Radiation Oncologist at MedVet Columbus, where she has been part of the oncology team since 2002.
-In addition to her Columbus-based clinical duties, Dr. Prescott also serves as the specialty leader for Radiation Oncology across all MedVet locations as well as the Vice President of Medical Technology.
+Deborah M. Prescott, DVM, PhD, Diplomate, ACVR (Radiation Oncology) is a board-certified Radiation Oncologist and the Vice President of Medical Technology.
 Dr. Prescott completed her Bachelor of Science degree at Clemson University and received her Doctor of Veterinary Medicine degree from the University of Georgia School of Veterinary Medicine.
 Following her graduation from veterinary school, Dr. Prescott completed a yearlong internship in small animal medicine and surgery at Auburn University School of Veterinary Medicine, as well as a three-year residency in small animal radiation oncology at the North Carolina State University College of Veterinary Medicine.
 Dr. Prescott also earned a PhD in Radiation Biology while completing her residency at North Carolina State University.

 After becoming a board-certified Diplomate of the American College of Veterinary Radiology in Radiation Oncology, Dr. Prescott was a Veterinary Radiation Oncologist at a large veterinary referral practice outside of Washington D.C.
 She grew this practice into one of the most successful radiation oncology services in the United States.